Color, Gradient and Image Fill

 The amount of each color component is measured as a value between 0 (no color) to 255 (max).
 Notice that the same composition of RGB colors can be represented in the hexadecimal format.

-Here are several examples of combinations of base colors:
+Here are several examples of combinations of primary colors:

 When the red, green and blue have equal values, the result is a tint of gray.
 All colors set to zero create black.
 All colors set to 255 create white.